looooo/pastix/docs/doxygen/chapters/Pastix_Runtime.md

 Note that these lines can (should) be added to your environment file such as `.bashrc` to set it by default.

-### Compile PaStiX with CUDA
+### Compile PaStiX with runtime support

 Now that you have at least one of the two runtime systems as described above, you should be able to compile PaStiX with runtime support:

-Go in your PaStiX source directory and create a new build directory to build the GPU version:
+Go in your PaStiX source directory and create a new build directory to build the runtime version:
 ```sh
 mkdir build
 cd build